What Steps Can India Take to Reach 500 GW of RE Capacity by 2030?

 The International Energy Agency (IEA) predicts that the percentage of variable renewable energy (VRE) in India’s power mix will increase from 8% in 2019 to 31% by 2030.
 This rise emphasises the critical need for improved forecasting and management technologies to incorporate intermittent sources efficiently into the grid.

-• Outdated modelling: It’s possible that current weather models aren’t sophisticated enough to account for regional variances in weather patterns.
+It’s possible that current weather models aren’t sophisticated enough to account for regional variations in weather patterns.

 meteorological data for renewable energy

-Accurate and accurate weather data are critical for maximising renewable energy output and integration.
+Accurate weather data is critical for maximizing renewable energy output and integration.
 Here’s how improved weather data might help India’s renewable energy expansion:

 Improved Resource Assessment